Eugène Farcot: Patents

+Files for each patent, including a description and drawings, can be consulted in the archives of the Institut national de la propriété industrielle (INPI).

 Monumental conical pendulum clock series

 A class of its own among the conical pendulum clocks are the monumental timepieces commercialized between 1862 and 1878.
 When this model debuted at the London International Exhibition of 1862, it was presented as the first application of the conical pendulum to statuary.
-In addition to the British capital, it was also displayed in the Paris Exposition des beaux-arts appliqués à l’industrie (1863), as well as in the major world's fairs held in Paris (1867 & 1878) and Philadelphia (1876).
+In addition to the British capital, this clock was also displayed at the Paris Exposition des beaux-arts appliqués à l'industrie (1863), as well as in the major world's fairs held in Paris (1867 and 1878) and Philadelphia (1876).

 In his own words, Eugène Farcot explained the origins of his idea during the 1867 Paris universal exposition (translated from the French):

-Each mystery clock of this one-of-a-kind series was individually made and therefore, no two are alike.
-They are distinguished for their artistic/horological excellence where foremost, award-winning people from various arts, crafts and sciences, created a masterpiece of Second Empire decorative arts.
+Each mystery clock of this one-of-a-kind series was individually made, and therefore no two are alike.
+They are distinguished for their artistic/horological excellence where eminent, award-winning people, from various arts, crafts, and sciences, created masterpieces of Second Empire decorative arts.

 Besides a remarkable precision in timekeeping, one of their most distinctive characteristics is the slow continual circular motion at a constant speed (instead of the conventional side to side swinging motion) of the noiseless pendulum, tracing a conical trajectory in space, hence its name.

-List of units
+List of clocks

-It is unknown the total number of units crafted, so far 13 have been found.
+The total number of clocks crafted is unknown; so far 13 have been found.
 It is unclear if the company used a separate serial number for its large-scale conical pendulum clocks, although probably no more than twenty were ever made.
 Those known are: